 Blue is considered the safest and most globally accepted color choice for design since it has many positive associations.
 It’s a calming color that’s considered to be soothing and peaceful, despite the fact it’s also associated with sadness and depression.
 Blue is also the most popular color for bank logos because it represents trust and authority.

-When choosing colors for your multi language website design, make sure to research the symbolism associated with any colors you plan to use if you’re not sure of cultural implications.
+When choosing colors for your multi language website design, make sure to Google the symbolism associated with any colors you plan to use.

 9. Dates and other formats

 Not every country uses the same date format, even across the English language.
 For example, in the UK and Europe it’s common to format the date as date-month-year, whereas in the U.S. it’s formatted month-date-year.

 You may also need to translate units of measure, which helps with SEO, depending on your target audience.
 While 90% of the world uses the metric system, the U.S., Liberia and Myanmar still use the Imperial system of weights and measures.

 Choosing the right WordPress translation plugin for your design

 WordPress translation plugins come in all shapes and sizes, and how they work with your particular design with vary widely.
 One solution that is guaranteed to integrate seamlessly with your site multi language website is Weglot.

-Weglot is a trusted translation plugin for WordPress that puts your site’s design at the forefront, ensuring that even if your site is heavily customized, your text will be automatically detected and translated.
 You can even use Weglot’s visual editor to translate your content on the front-end of your site and across subdomains so you can see how it looks within the context of your site design and layout, similar to Google Translate.

 With Weglot, the design and location of your language switcher are 100% customizable.
 The default button has been designed to suit any site, but you can also style it via custom CSS to use any format you like.